Click here to subscribe to my free monthly Life Coaching Accelerators, for insider coaching tips.

 After you have had a brief 'rapport-building' welcome chat, the first thing to do is briefly go over the completed pre-discovery session questions, and answer any questions they may have.

-Then go a bit deeper on what they have told you on their pre-questionnaire about their challenges.
+Then go a bit deeper on what they have told you about any challenges.

 Of course, not all of the questions I used will be usable in every case.
 Each client presents to you differently and will relate with you in different ways.
 However, I find that these are a powerful basis for a successful session.